Denver Restaurants Gearing Up For Spring Restaurant Week

 GREENWOOD VILLAGE, Colo.
-(CBS4) – Spring Denver Restaurant Week runs April 23 – May 2, but the menus posted today on the Website.
-Nearly 200 Metro Area restaurants are participating, offering multi-course menus at one of three price points, $25, $35 or $45.
+(CBS4) – Spring Denver Restaurant Week runs April 23 – May 2, but the menus posted Wednesday on the website.
+Nearly 200 Denver metro area restaurants are participating, offering multi-course menus at one of three price points, $25, $35 or $45.

 Denver Restaurant Week is usually held at the beginning of March, to encourage everyone to explore Denver’s culinary scene.
 This year, VISIT Denver pushed back to take advantage of the improving weather and the options for outdoor dining.
 Many restaurants are still running at reduced capacity, but many will still be offering to go and delivery options.